pocoloko/idena-shared-node-guide/README.md

-to restart the proxy: pm2 restart idena-node-proxy to restart the node: pm2 restart idena-go to shut down the node completely: pm2 delete idena-go to start the node again: pm2 start idena-go -- --config=config.json (must be in idena-go directory) to shut down the proxy completely: pm2 delete idena-node-proxy to start the proxy: npm start (must be in idena-node-proxy directory)
+to restart the proxy: pm2 restart idena-node-proxy to restart the node: pm2 restart idena-go to shut down the node completely: pm2 delete idena-go to start the node again: pm2 start idena-go -- --config=config.json (must be in directory where idena-go is located) to shut down the proxy completely: pm2 delete idena-node-proxy to start the proxy: npm start (must be in idena-node-proxy directory)
 ```